 With the release of The Witch imminent, let us look back at another famous horror film to rely on witches, however indirectly, to go bump in the night.

 Even when the film’s inertia does slightly sabotage its rising action, however, it also allows the film to slip right into the ennui-addled life of the rising American New Wave that Polanski would come to represent in spirit if not by birthright.
-Arguably, Polanski’s first foray to the US loses the assaultive playfulness and carnival-games radicalism of his earlier works, but we’ve also gained a more mature, thoughtful, astute progression of images that rests and hunkers down on the salacious abuse of Rosemary (Mia Farrow) by her husband (Guy, played by John Cassavetes), with seemingly every one else who enters Rosemary’s life along for the ride in destroying her sanity.
-Steadily mounting paranoia, invoked in startling close-ups on Farrow’s frail, progressively smaller face and frame – close-ups that appear at once invasive and sympathetic – gasp at the horrors of a life destroyed by one’s reliance on a society seemingly hell bent on molding you into its plaything.
-As a feminist parable, it’s about as cut-throat and barn-burning as a film in 1968 could be.
+Arguably, Polanski’s first foray to the US loses the assaultive playfulness and carnival-games radicalism of his earlier works, but we’ve also gained a more mature, thoughtful, astute progression of images that hunkers down on the salacious abuse of Rosemary (Mia Farrow) by her husband (Guy, played by John Cassavetes), with seemingly every one else who enters Rosemary’s life along for the ride in destroying her sanity.
+Steadily mounting paranoia, invoked in startling close-ups on Farrow’s frail, progressively smaller face and frame – close-ups that appear at once invasive and sympathetic – gasp at the horrors of a life destroyed by reliance on a society seemingly hell-bent on molding you into its plaything.
+As a feminist parable, it’s about as cut-throat as a Hollywood film in 1968 could be.

 Polanski the screenwriter, adapting Ira Levin’s novel of the same name, is more to blame than Polanski the director for the slow-burn (as he has since reported, Polanski believed that it would be unethical for him to deviate from Levin’s book).
 The result is just a tad stifling in its too-literary ambitions, lacking the feral filmic punch of, say, George Romero’s Night of the Living Dead from the same year.
 Nonetheless, Polanski’s screenplay is able to engrave the film in Levin’s air of murderous dread and phantasmal, Byzantine beauty a la classical horror cinema, a throughline that would be pursued in a thread of British and American horror films throughout the 1970s before the rise of the slashers in the early ’80s.
-Mundane, domestic spaces accrue a truly demon-addled import.
+Mundane, domestic spaces accrue a truly demonic import.

-An import derived primarily because Polanski’s direction is as impeccable as ever, having lost none of its throat-pulsing, back-alley mischief with his passage to America.
+A sensibility derived primarily because Polanski’s direction is as impeccable as ever, having lost none of its throat-pulsing, back-alley mischief with his passage to America.
 Rosemary’s Baby, an instant success stolen from original director William Castle (who was retained as producer as a consolation prize, if nothing else), sees Polanski’s eye for tyrannical domesticity untempered.
-Nearly every student of the era has wallowed in the elegance of the mere shot of man being blocked by a door (that such a rudimentary conceptual shot nonetheless bears such nightmarish import on the screen under Polanski’s hands is evidence enough that his direction alleviates any and all concerns about the screenplay).
-Elsewhere, Polanski’s perilous framing mechanics invoke a sense of everyday subterfuge as the dearly departed seem to encircle the film upon the introduction of the autumnal apartment complex Guy and Rosemary have established tenancy in.
+Nearly every student of the era has wallowed in the elegance of the mere shot of woman being blocked by a door (that such a rudimentary conceptual shot nonetheless bears such nightmarish import on the screen under Polanski’s hands is evidence enough that his direction alleviates any and all concerns about the screenplay).
+Elsewhere, Polanski’s mischievious framing invokes a sense of everyday subterfuge as the dearly departed seem to encircle the film upon the introduction of the autumnal apartment complex Guy and Rosemary have established tenancy in.
 Their apartment room itself is a blossom of deconstructed everyday space, a hall of mirrors refracted out of bland, middlebrow cushiness by Polanski’s impeccably corrosive habit of severing Farrow’s china-white visage with nearly every object he can find in the frame.